kuglimon/molokki/kube-operator-poc-rs/README.md

 these Kubernetes objects maintain a `connected` boolean stating if the operator was able to create a connection with the said `Krangle`.

+When checking for connection `Krangles` with id 1 and 42 should always fail to connect (timeout). `Krangle` id 3 should flicker randomly (connection refused).

 ## Krangles REST API Documentation

 This API provides access to **Krangles**, allowing clients to retrieve and